Khulon/MrMeet/README.md

 <p>Gemini</p>

-### Project Scope
+### Project Foreword

-<p>Brief: Mr.Meet,  your friendly singaporean uncle bot who helps your group to meet more easily and be that uncle to remind you of your dreaded deadlines and milestones!
+<p>Meet Mr.Meet - your friendly singaporean uncle bot we envisoned to help organise group meetings more easily and be that naggy uncle we come to know and love to remind you of your dreaded deadlines and milestones!
 It is both a telegram bot and a web app for a visual overview</p>

 <p> We hope to make a Telegram Bot that makes initiating and planning work or casual meetups more smooth sailing, and that can remind its users of objectives and milestones to prompt action-taking. </p>